palaa159/Docs/Hardware/11-Wifi.md

 The OpenBCI Wifi Shield was designed in partnership with [Push The World](www.pushtheworld.us).
 The OpenBCI Wifi PCB was designed with KiCAD, an Open Source PCB capture software.
 You can find a link to download KiCAD in our [OpenBCI design files repository](https://github.com/OpenBCI/OpenBCI_Wifi_Shield) where you will find design files and component library files to load into KiCAD and edit, if you like, along with the full BOM for this maiden production run.

 ## About the WiFi Shield

+**IMPORTANT NOTE:** This product is in beta mode.
+The WiFi shield is known to have reliability issues across different computer configurations.
+Using it effectively requires advanced technical skills and programming knowledge.
+Please proceed at your own risk.
+OpenBCI cannot guarantee that the device will work with your configuration.

 ### Wifi Board Specs